CIS-566-Fall-2023/final-project/README.md

 - Make the level interactable.

 #### Techniques:
-- What are the main technical/algorithmic tools you’ll be using?
-Give an overview, citing specific papers/articles.

 - Houdini VEX scripting and node networks.
 - Procedural modelling using shape grammars and possibly L-systems.